couchbaselabs/couchbase-shell/README.md

 # Config & Multiple Clusters

 While quickly connecting with command line arguments is convenient, if you manage multiple clusters it can get tedious.
 For this reason, the shell supports managing multiple clusters at the same time.
-This works by adding a `.cbshrc` to either the path where you run the binary from, or more practical, from your home directory (`~/.cbshrc`).
+This works by adding a `.cbsh` to either the path where you run the binary from, or more practical, from your home directory (`~/.cbsh`).

 The format of the rc file is `toml`, and the default looks pretty much like this: